-- values of ∞ .
+- We are usually interested in the running times for large values of n.
 Then constant additive terms do not play an important role. - An exact analysis (e.g. exactly counting the number of operations in a RAM) may be hard, but wouldn't lead to more precise results as the computational model is already quite a distance from reality. - A linear speed-up (i.e., by a constant factor) is always possible by e.g. implementing the algorithm on a faster machine.